jbush001/NyuziProcessor/software/librender/README.md

-This is a 3D rendering library that attempts to fully exploid hardware multithreading and SIMD.
+This is a 3D rendering library that attempts to fully exploit hardware multithreading and SIMD.
 The pipeline is structured as follows:

 ### Geometry Phase